 London.
 Poppy (Sally Hawkins) is a primary school teacher who shares a flat with her friend Zoe (Alexis Zegerman), also a teacher.
 Poppy is someone with an unfailingly positive attitude to life…so when someone steals her bicycle she just shrugs.
 These things happen.
 So she takes driving lessons and almost meets her match with her instructor Scott (Eddie Marsan).

 Happy-Go-Lucky is certainly more upbeat than many of Mike Leigh’s films, though it’s a lot more typical of his work than at first appears.
-Happy, seemingly well-adjusted characters have appeared in his work before: Vera Drake was one, someone whose downfall was prompted by a wish to help out people less fortunate than herself.
+Happy, seemingly well-adjusted characters have appeared in his work before: Vera Drake was one, someone whose downfall was prompted by a wish to help out people who were less fortunate.
 Poppy is a memorable character, as ever developed in improvisations between director and actor.
 At first she’s so relentlessly perky – and dressed in clashing primary colours throughout much of the film - that she could drive you up the wall…or out of the cinema within fifteen minutes.
 In her encounters with the tightly-wound, resentful Scott she certainly succeeds in rubbing him up the wrong way.
 But stick with it.
 Once in a while her mask slips and you sense that this is all a defence mechanism.
 Defending against what, we don’t find out.
 In a lesser film, we might have a scene describing some past trauma which might “explain” Poppy, but thankfully Leigh has avoided this, letting her be as complex and mysterious as anyone in life.
 Importantly, we do see her at work too, and her competence in dealing with a violent pupil attracts social worker Tim (Samuel Roukin) to her.

 More than any Leigh film since the much darker Naked, Happy-Go-Lucky concentrates on a single character.
 The film doesn’t lead up to scenes of secrets being revealed (as in Secrets & Lies or Vera Drake), nor does one devastating event drive the second half (as in All or Nothing).
 The film’s dramatic and comic spine are the scenes of Poppy’s driving lessons with Scott, which are brilliantly played and very funny.
 (If you hear anyone saying “Enraha!
 Enraha!” in the near future, this is why.)
 But they lead up to a typical Leigh climax, an outpouring of pent-up emotion that hits you in the gut.
 A boil is lanced, a catharsis is reached, film ends.